gpinteractive1-sudo/B.I.N.G/CONTRIBUTING.md

-# Contributing to BING (Bing Is Not GNU)
+# Contributing to B.I.N.G(Binary Is Not GNU)

-Thank you for your interest in contributing to **BING**!
+Thank you for your interest in contributing to **B.I.N.G**!
 We are building a modern, lightweight, and GPL-free alternative to standard GNU coreutils.
 Since this project is in its early stages, there is plenty of room for new features, utilities, and optimization.

 ## 🚀 How Can I Help?